 Instructor: Hope Saltmarsh, RDH, M.Ed., ADA Evidence-Based Reviewer

-Participants will learn indications and contraindications to sealants and ITR placement and will have an opportunity to place glass ionomer pit and fissure sealants, as well as practice ITR placement on teeth.
-Evidence supporting this technique will be presented.
+Participants will learn indications and contraindications to sealant and ITR placement and Silver Diamine Fluoride (SDF).
+There will be an opportunity to place glass ionomer pit and fissure sealants, SDF as well as practice ITR placement on teeth.
+Evidence supporting these techniques will be presented.

 Prerequisites: Active RDH license

 Space is limited.
 Priority will be given to those who have completed all other core courses leading to CPHDH qualification in NH.

 Dates: Online portion: May 25 to June 10, 2017

 Clinical portion: June 10, 8:30 am - 4:30 pm

 Instructors: Richard Niederman, DMD, Director, Center for Evidence-Based Dentistry, College of Dentistry, New York University, Sarah Finne, DMD, MPH, ADA Certificate in Evidence-based Dentistry, and Hope Saltmarsh, RDH, M.Ed., ADA Evidence-based Reviewer